 There is never a reason to dance that does not come from an emotional place.
 Why?
 Because dancing is an elective sport!
-It is for enjoyment, personally growth, therapy, unity, and so on!
+It is for enjoyment, personal growth, therapy, unity, and so on!

-I have owned and managed multiple studios in multiple locations around the US and I have seen first hand that students personality fluctuate around the world.
-However, one thing is undeniably the same.
-Growth!
-Personally, emotionally, spiritual, and physical growth occurs in every student no matter what their circumstance!
+I have owned and managed multiple studios in multiple locations around the US and I have seen firsthand that students’ personalities are all unique.
+However, one thing is undeniably the same—growth!
+Personal, emotional, spiritual, and physical, every student undergoes growth, no matter what their circumstance might be!

 I have known students who have lost 50lbs, changing their entire physical appearance to look years younger.
 I have known students who have lost their significant others and who, through dance, have found new friends and a studio dance family.
 This helped them not only to find a way out of severe depression but also a new path of life without their other half.

 I have known students who were introverted but who had such a strong desire for recognition in the arts that they were able to overcome their fears to become some of the nation’s top competitive ballroom dancing students!
 I have known youth who have started out shy and found their voice and confidence through dancing, one of whom received a full ride scholarship to college!

 I have known a wedding couple with one person in a wheelchair who had the desire to dance with his wife on their wedding day.
 Together, they learned how it was possible to have a choreographed wedding dance!
 I have also known a couple who decided dance together as a last resort to save their marriage.
 The couple not only stayed together, they loved dancing so much that they started competing all around the world together and now have a hobby for life!

 I love to see the personal change and personal growth in my students who have each decided to dance through life instead of managing "the struggle!"